FlemmingM/quantum_cuda/README.md

 - relate memory access to the algorithm and the "jumps" performed with the indices

 # ideas
+- with more than 11 qubits we reach the bottleneck for the shared memory.
+Solution: divide and conquer! we run a parallel search and split the array in several chunks and run the different kernels in parallel on 1 or 2 GPUs

+- next find the optimal number of streams per device which splits the search space and time the computation --> design the experiments accordingly and use the shared memory as much as you can.
+- then overlap the loading with async copy
+- Only copy the search space with the solutions back to the host!!!
+--> use simple binary search algo to find the correct solution!
+--> unit test!

+- now we can also make the copy and compute overlap!!!

+- make a version for many qubits which checks if there is an answer in the chunk and copies this index to a solution array, else delete that chunk --> like this we will not run out of memory for many qubits.

+- do profiling of which code lines take most time

+- run code for different block sizes, chunk sizes, num devices....

 - write version of v4 where 2 consecutive threads are accessed
-- make shape a shared variable too?
+- make shape a shared variable too? - no just set to 2
 - async copy when idxs are pre-computed
-- compute the idxs on 2 gpus
+- compute the idxs on 2 gpus - memory overhead!
 - change strided reads/writes to coalesced ones
 - define number of blocks as arg
-- pre-compute combined gates in the correct order and remove some of the steps in the loop
+- pre-compute combined gates in the correct order and remove some of the steps in the loop - done merged 2 gates!
 - compute all old and new indecis up front and use them as shared arrays for the computations
 - try to parallelise the diffusion operator as well
 - make animation about how Grover's works --> barchart fx or circle